bharath12b5/mvn-linux/Building-Python-3.4.3.md

 #### Section 3: Notes on Verification Test Failures (not specific to Linux on z Systems)
 1. `test_posix` and `test_zipimport`will fail, if the tests are run on NFS where the mounted directory is not on a Linux machine.
 2. `test_gdb` will crash on SLES 12.0.
 The crash is due to error in the test source code on lines 32 and 33 in file `Python-3.4.3/Lib/test/test_gdb.py`.
 In particular, with the way the major and minor versions of gdb are extracted.
+3. There is one failing test case `test_os`, which is already fixed in the higher version.

 #### Section 4: References
 1. [Release notes for Python 3.4.3](https://www.python.org/downloads/release/python-343/).